bernie724/archi/README.md

 # archi
 A personal set of scripts to automate the installation of Arch Linux as a desktop system.

-I am moving my Desktop OS, I wrote these scripts to automate the testing of that,

-since I am use to debian and I wanted to move away from distro package manangers
+I am moving away from distro package manangers and using flatpak more.

-and use flatpak, Arch seemed to be a good fit for that.
+Arch seemed to be a good fit for that.

 I have nothing to do with Arch Linux, this is for my personal use.